ekernf01/ggrn/docs/reference.md

 #### Backend 1: steady state

 The initial implementation offers several matching methods; flexible regression; simple feature extraction or feature extraction via geneformer; rudimentary use of prior network structure; rudimentary cell type specificity; and predictions after just one step forward.
-It has no scheme for matching treatment samples to specific controls, no acyclic penalty, no low-dimensional structure, and no biological noise.
+It has no scheme for matching treatment samples to specific controls and no low-dimensional structure.
 It accepts the following inputs.

 - `matching_method`: "steady_state", "user", "closest", or "random"
 - `do_perturbations_persist`: ignored (fixed to True)